Course Policies and Expectations

 Book and materials

-Arduino Uno R4 WiFi and SunFounder electronics kit (both available at the bookstore).
+Arduino Uno R4 WiFi and an electronics kit (both available at the bookstore).
 Note that an Arduino other than the R4 Uno will not work for some of the labs.
+See the course homepage for information on the electronics kit.

 Assessments